ALRAYZZ/ALRAYZZ/README.md

 ## 🚀 Current Focus

+- Developing from scratch in C# a full FiveM framework, from Database integration to server-wide utilities.
 - Learning low level computer knowledge through C and C++ projects and problems and written resources.
 - Netowrking and computer architecture

 ## 🎯 Career Goals